SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 ip6tables

-212.2 Managing FTP servers (weight: 2)
+### 212.2 Managing FTP servers

-Weight	2
+#### Weight	2

-Description	Candidates should be able to configure an FTP server for anonymous downloads and uploads.
+#### Description	Candidates should be able to configure an FTP server for anonymous downloads and uploads.
 This objective includes precautions to be taken if anonymous uploads are permitted and configuring user access.
 Key Knowledge Areas:

 Configuration files, tools and utilities for Pure-FTPd and vsftpd